 The case against a store credit card

-Also, you can be reasonably sure a store credit card with come with a fairly low credit limit.
+Also, you can be reasonably sure a store credit card with come with low credit limit.
 This can be an issue because high credit utilization can negatively affect your credit score.

 If you have a limit of $1,000 and put $500 on the card, you're utilizing 50% of the card's credit.
 It's widely recommended that you keep credit utilization below 30% to avoid hurting your score.